ganeshmahadev/ATS-Resume-Expert/README.md

 Ganesh Mahadev Udata is a Master's in Computer Science graduate with a strong academic background in Machine Learning, Artificial Intelligence, and Programming.
 He possesses proficiency in Python, AI, software development, and machine learning applications...
 ```

-## Contributing

-We welcome contributions!
-To get started:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m "Add feature"`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.